 Extensive Experience in Domestic Violence Cases

 Trust.
 Respect.
 Communication.
 These are the foundation of our law firm.
-We take pride in developing close relationships with our clients in order to develop the best defense possible in their individual situations.
+We take pride in developing close relationships as Waukesha Attorneys with our clients in order to develop the best defense possible in their individual situations.
 We have been recognized for our client-driven approach.

-Criminal defense lawyer Huppertz & Powers has tried hundreds of cases, including five in front of the Wisconsin Supreme Court.
+Huppertz & Powers, lawyers for domestic violence has tried hundreds of cases, including five in front of the Wisconsin Supreme Court.

 We have extensive experience defending clients accused domestic violence offenses such as:

 - Child Abuse

 - Violations of Restraining Orders

 Consequences of a Domestic Violence Conviction

 First, be very careful before considering a guilty plea, which could be used against you in a civil action.

 Not only can domestic violence conviction result in jail time, it can also result in: